 The headteacher and governors of each school make their own decisions about whether to close in bad weather, based on their individual circumstances.
 Schools are expected to be open as usual whenever possible.
 However, during periods of snowfall we have a notification system which enables schools to report if they are open or closed; you can check to see your school's status on this website during these periods.
 Please note the system is cleared at midday each day so you will need to check after this time for further updates.
 Schools will also notify parents through existing channels.

-The manager of each children’s centre, pre-school, day nursery or out of school club will make their own decisions about whether to close in bad weather, based on their individual circumstances.
+Hertfordshire children’s centres will make their own decisions about whether to close in bad weather, based on their individual circumstances.
 During periods of snowfall or other adverse weather conditions we have a notification system which enables these settings to report if they are open or closed.
 You can check to see the status of these settings on this website during these periods.
 Please note the system is cleared at midday each day so you will need to check after this time for further updates.
-The children’s centres and other settings will also notify parents through existing channels.
+The children’s centres will also notify parents through existing channels.

 Hertfordshire County Council's Winter Maintenance service is coordinated across the county by highways staff, who are on 24-hour stand-by during the season.

-Information on road closures is also available on www.hertsdirect.org/roadclosures.
+Information on road closures is also available on the Road Works page

 For up-to-date information about bus travel around the county, including information about disruptions or delays due to bad weather, go to the intalink website.